 God created the universe in six literal days (Gen 1-2; Ex 20:8-11).
 He created an open universe in which He continually operates in every detail, involving Himself in people’s lives, directing history for His glory.
 The Lord assigns value and purpose to all His creation, whether rock or flower, wind or rain, light or darkness, cat or dog, etc. From the biblical perspective I perceive my little Havanese as a part of God’s creation, having design and purpose because God created her to be what she is.
 I know “a righteous man has regard for the life of his animal” (Pro 12:10); therefore, I feel responsible to care for my little dog.
 “The character of a man is seen in the way he treats those under his care or at his mercy, even when they are animals.
 This verse demonstrates that we are responsible to have dominion over the animals, while doing so in a way that reflects the tenderness of our Creator (Psa 104:14, 27; 145:16; 147:8-9).”

 God created mankind in His image, to think, feel and act (Gen 1:26-27).
 God also created mankind for a purpose, to have a relationship with Him and other people, and to exercise responsible dominion over His creation, caring for plants and animals (Gen 1:26-30; cf. Deut 25:4; Pro 12:10).
 As God’s unique creatures we find ourselves naturally bent toward art, music, literature, philosophy, science, mathematics, architecture, sports, and other activities that enrich the soul and glorify the Lord.
 The Christian can engage in art and science to the glory of God, as this is consistent with Scripture.
 As Christians living in God’s world, and understanding what the Scripture teaches about His creation, we are able to make sense of the world around us and enjoy the creation as God intended.
 Knowing Scripture also allows us to understand and reject the sinful perversions of the arts and sciences that fallen men have corrupted.
 Without God and Scripture to guide and give man purpose, man’s uniqueness is lost in the universe, as he is ultimately of no greater value than what he paints on the canvass or studies under the microscope.
 Biblical thinkers know this to be true; because if there is no God and man is not unique (as the Bible teaches), then he is of no greater value than the tree, the rock, or the worm on a hook.
 If there is no God, then man is a zero.
 When he dies, his biological life is consumed by the material universe from which he came.
-Consider this view of death by the atheist John Updike:
+Bertrand Russell wrote:

 God is the absolute standard for right and wrong, and He expects mankind to conform to that which He has revealed about Himself in Scripture (Psa 11:7; 34:15-16; Lam 1:18; Dan 9:14; Hos 14:9; Zep 3:4).
 If there is no God, and no written revelation of His character and will, then men are left only with their conflicting opinions and there is no final arbiter to determine what is right or what is wrong.
 However, God has spoken in the Bible, and what He says about men and their actions is the final basis for correct thinking concerning morals and behavior.